BardicDefense/purple-hack/README.md

 Upon discovering that a door is stuck, a character may attempt a Strength check to pull the door open as swiftly and quietly as possible.
 Only the strongest character in the party may attempt (representing the party's best efforts).
 On a failure, the party may decide to work with crowbars or other tools to wrench the door open anyway.
 This takes a turn and will trigger a wandering monster check.

 Locked doors need keys, thieves' tools and someone trained in lockpicking, or a battering ram (or axes).
-Any failed attempt to open a stuck or locked door will prevent surprise on any creature on the other side of the door.
+Any failed attempt to open a stuck or locked door will alert any creature(s) on the other side of the door to the party's presence.

 You should also know: Doors tend to close on their own.
 Iron spikes are invaluable for keeping doors open or closed (it takes a round and some noise to hammer a spike in).